|Don’t have time to read the full TouchBistro vs Lavu POS review? Here are the highlights|

-Reservations management software like TouchBistro Reservations is becoming an increasingly valuable tool for restaurants – especially in the wake of COVID-19.
+Reservations management software like TouchBistro Reservations is becoming an increasingly valuable tool for restaurants.
 Reservations software not only helps to fill tables and create more predictable wait times for guests, but these systems can also assist with more modern functions, such as helping to track capacity and collecting information for contact tracing purposes.

 You may not think about it until you really need it, but strong customer support is essential to a great POS system.
 TouchBistro was created by restaurant people, for restaurant people, which is why the company’s customer support team is primarily made up of people with first-hand restaurant experience.
 This dedication to providing best-in-class support 24/7, 365 days of the year, is part of why TouchBistro has received the best International Customer Service Team of the Year award multiple times.

 Of course, TouchBistro isn’t the only company that offers 24/7 support.
 In fact, Lavu prides itself on offering both live support and an extensive resource library.
 However, great support is about more than just being available.
-Online reviews point to Lavu’s support being inconsistent.
+If you scour recent Lavu POS reviews, many suggest that Lavu’s support is inconsistent.
 And when you’re a restaurateur facing a major POS issue in the middle of service, you don’t want to worry about the quality of support you’re about to receive.